-- Bring a translator, even if you don’t think you need one.
-Tell your translator you’re looking to be as “majime” as possible, and ask them to dress up, too.
-Consider asking at SPIRA for a translator (you should compensate your translator for their time, of course).
+- Bring an interpreter, even if you don’t think you need one.
+Tell your interpreter you’re looking to be as “majime” as possible, and ask them to dress up, too.
+Consider asking SPIRA to book you an interpreter (unlike SPIRA’s medical interpreters, you will be required to compensate your interpreter for their time).

 - Don’t get frustrated!
 If you show you’re upset, it will reflect poorly on you.

 You must go to the license center on two different days.
 On the first day, you turn in your paperwork and set up the test.
 On the second you review the paperwork and take your tests.
 You need an appointment for the second day.
-Appointments for foreigners are only at 1 or 3p.m., so you may not be able to get an appointment for a few days.
+Appointments for those converting a foreign license are only available at 1 or 3 p.m., so you may not be able to get an appointment for a few days.

 Day 1: First visit

-10:30 a.m: Arrive at driving center with completed paperwork, resident card, international license, passport, native country driver’s license (including translations) and translator.
+10:30 a.m: Arrive at driving center with completed paperwork, resident card, international license, passport, foreign driver’s license (including translations) and interpreter.

 10:30 to 10:45: Submit your completed paperwork (they will check to make sure everything is there, but they won’t review it yet).
 Schedule your test for the same week.

-***Tip: consider having your translator ask the police officer where the driving school is to show them that you are going to take lessons.
+***Tip: consider having your interpreter ask the police officer where the driving school is to show them that you are going to take lessons.

 10:45: Walk to the driving school and take an hour lesson (5000 yen).
-Your translator can ride in the car with you.
+Your interpreter can ride in the back of your car.
 After your first lesson, schedule a second hour lesson for the hour before your actual test.

 11 to noon: Driving lesson.

-***Tip: consider having your translator respectfully tell the officer you’ve just taken a lesson, and ask for a map and permission for you to walk the course.
+***Tip: consider having your interpreter respectfully tell the officer you’ve just taken a lesson, and ask for a map and permission for you to walk the test course.
 This is an effort to show the police officer how serious you are about passing the test.

 12:20: Go home.